Eric-peng111/Android_app_social/admin/Report.md

 * ContentActivity.class: use firebase to get the information about posts
 * UserProfileActivity.class: use the RBTree database and intent activities to get the information about users
 * Firebase.class: use the singleton design pattern
-* Administrator.java: use state design pattern
+* Administrator.java: Factory design pattern
-* Participant.java：use state design pattern
+* Participant.java：Factory design pattern
-* User.java：use state design pattern
+* User.java：Factory design pattern
 * Report Writing: Conflict Resolution Protocol, Application description, Summary of Known Errors and Bugs

 u7341252, Enze Peng, I contribute 25% of the code.
 Here are my contributions: